haleluque/sb-ecom/README.md

 - Spring Security implementation, with a custom authenticator using JWT.
 Cookie based authentication as well implemented
 - Use of atomic transactions with @Transactional

+## Set up
+In order to set up this project and test it locally pls:
+- Clone the project
+- In the application.properties change the database credentials to access ur local database
+- Import the postman collection
+- Use maven commands to install dependencies